-Penlee Point Observatory
+Penlee Point Atmospheric Observatory

-Penlee Point Observatory
+Penlee Point Atmospheric Observatory

 The Penlee Point Atmospheric Observatory (PPAO) was established by the Plymouth Marine Laboratory in May 2014 for long term observations of ocean-atmosphere interaction.
 The observatory is only a few tens of metres away from the water edge and 11m above mean sea level.